olorondu-emeka/stackoverflow-clone/README.md

 - Anyone can registr on the platform
 - Only a registered user can ask/answer questions
 - Only a registered user can upvote/downvote a question
+- A registered user that asks a qestion is automatically subscribed to that question.
 - A registered user can upvote/downvote question for an unlimited number of times (i.e, no limit)

 ## Entity Relationship Diagram